-With the keyswitch in the ON position, the engine indicator lamps will come on momentarily and then go out.
+With the key in the ON position, the engine indicator lamps will come on momentarily and then go out.
 The engine indicator lamps include:

-- 1 WARNING (or CHECK ENGINE) lamp, amber in color - 2 STOP (or STOP ENGINE) lamp, red in color.
+- 1 WARNING (or CHECK ENGINE) lamp, amber in color - 2 STOP (or STOP ENGINE) lamp, red in color

-If any of the lamps remain on or begin to flash, refer to the Engine Indicator Lamps procedure for additional information.
+If any of the lamps remain on or begin to flash.
 Refer to Procedure 101-048 in Section 1.